nuroflux™

 This prompted a group of engineers to team up with clinicians and commercialisation experts to define, discover and deliver.

-Stroke is a challenging blackbox that necessitates a cross-disciplinary approach.
-It brings together multiple fields of medicine (radiology, neurology, neurosurgery, pharmacology, geriatrics, rehabilitation) and engineering (design, electrical, mechanical, fluids, chemical, biomedical, software).
+Stroke is a challenging black box that necessitates a cross-disciplinary approach to innovation.
+This requires bringing together multiple fields of medicine (radiology, neurology, geriatrics, rehabilitation) and engineering (biomedical, design, electrical, mechanical, software).
 The team also incorporates commercialisation and business expertise, ensuring that our research is effectively translated to maximise societal benefit on a global scale.

-We set out to develop the world's first wearable to non-invasively monitor brain activity and blood flow alongside other vital activities relevant to stroke and stroke rehabilitation.
+We set out to develop the world's first wearable to non-invasively monitor brain activity and brain blood flow, key metrics relevant to stroke and other neurological disorders.

-Our vision is to improve stroke patient care and help first-responders and clinicians access realtime objective insights and deep-learning in the area of stroke - and beyond.
+Our vision is to improve stroke patient care and help first-responders and clinicians access real-time objective insights in the area of stroke - and beyond.